Sehbaz/background-generator-JS/README.md

 This will generate the gradient color from right to left which you can see the tags.

-I have used pure Javascript in order to achive the background color and html is used to display the event occring.
+I have used pure Javascript in order to achieve the background color and html is used to display the event occurring.